couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

         --scopes "storage-rw"
     done

 Now edit each instance in the console so that delete the VM does not delete the disk.
-When that is complete delete all four VMs.
+When that is complete stop and then delete all four VMs.

 Now you need to attach the license ID to each image.
 That process is described [here](https://cloud.google.com/launcher/docs/partners/technical-components#create_the_base_solution_vm).
 Note that you do not need to mount the disks and delete files since none were created.
 Running this command should be sufficient:

+    cd ~/google
-    for INSTANCE in "${INSTANCES[@]}"
+    for LICENSE in "${LICENSES[@]}"
     do
+      INSTANCE=${LICENSE}-${IMAGE_VERSION}
       python image_creator.py \
         --project couchbase-public \
         --disk ${INSTANCE} \
         --name ${INSTANCE} \
         --description ${INSTANCE} \
         --destination-project couchbase-public \
-        --license couchbase-public/${INSTANCE}
+        --license couchbase-public/${LICENSE}
     done

+Somehow need to attach this too ubuntu-os-cloud/ubuntu-1404-trusty

 # Create Deployment Package